Hingol National Park

-The park is named after the southern part of the Hangul River which flows along the shores of the Arabian Sea and is home to large numbers of waterfowl and a wealth of marine life.
-Hangul National Park contains six distinct ecosystems as well as both desert and plains regions, making it unique among the national parks of Pakistan.
+The park is named after the southern part of the Hingol River, which flows along the shores of the Arabian Sea and is home to large numbers of waterfowl and a wealth of marine life.
+Hangul National Park contains six distinct ecosystems, as well as both desert and plains regions, making it unique among the national parks of Pakistan.

-The park is bordered by a dense forest to the north, a barren mountain range to the south, and the Hangul River tributary, which is home to thousands of migratory birds and marsh crocodiles.
-The Gulf of Oman and the Arabian Sea are also to the south.
+The park is bordered by a dense forest to the north, a barren mountain range to the south, and the Hingol River tributary, which is home to thousands of migratory birds and marsh crocodiles.
+The Gulf of Oman and the Arabian Sea are to the south.

 The park’s unique rock formations have been attracting tourists from all over the country for some time - notably since the completion of the Makran Coastal Highway in 2004.

 Wildlife

-Hangul National Park is a natural sanctuary for endangered wildlife in Pakistan.
+Hingol National Park is a natural sanctuary for endangered wildlife in Pakistan.
 It is home to about 257 plant and 289 animal species, including 35 mammals, aquatic animals, amphibians, reptiles and migratory birds, including hundreds of rare species.
-Marsh crocodiles are regularly spotted on the coastline adjacent to Hangul National Park, and there are an estimated 60 crocodiles in various places.
+Marsh crocodiles are regularly spotted on the coastline adjacent to Hingol National Park, and there are an estimated 60 crocodiles in various places.

-The Hangul Bay is home to a large number of other aquatic life including Indo-Pacific dolphins and green & olive turtles, and various rare species of fish and turtles live in the coastal areas adjacent to Hangul National Park.
+The Hangul Bay has a large number of other aquatic life including Indo-Pacific dolphins and green & olive turtles, and various rare species of fish and turtles live in the coastal areas adjacent to Hangul National Park.
 These turtles come to the beach every night in August to lay their eggs at night.
 Increasing plastic pollution on the shores made it difficult for them to dig, so the female turtles left without laying eggs.
 Since then, the number of these turtles on the shores of Sindh and Balochistan has dropped significantly.

 Rock formations

 The University of Geneva and the University of Tehran conducted a joint study on the attractive features of this coastal strip of Iran and Balochistan, in which 36 rock formations were observed.
-According to this research, the effective process of erosion and sedimentation has played an important role in the erosion of rocks here for centuries in which the waves of the sea carry with them a lot of soil and other substances to the shore.
+According to this research, the effective process of erosion and sedimentation has played an important role in the erosion of rocks here for centuries, in which the waves of the sea carry with them a lot of soil and other substances to the shore.
 Layers of soil 1 to 10 meters and in many places even thicker were observed on these rocks of different heights, which gradually increased from the beach.
-The tidal waves of the sea and the strong stormy winds have carved the Makran coastal strip and the adjoining mountain cliffs in such a way that at first glance the area resembles a bizarre archaeological complex preserving the remains of some ancient civilization.
-The most famous of these rocks are the Princess of Hope and the Sphinx.
+The tidal waves of the sea and the strong stormy winds have carved the Makran coastal strip and the adjoining mountain cliffs in such a way that at first glance the area resembles an archaeological complex preserving the remains of an ancient civilization.
+The most notable of these rocks are the Princess of Hope and the Balochistan Sphinx.